Hagbard-Celin/SDMake/Readme.md

 - Added multiple directives.
 - Converted to use memory pools.
 - Fixed starting from Workbench.
-- Converted to asyncio.library/compiled in AsyncIO.
+- Converted to use asyncronious read code based on AsyncIO by Martin Taillefer.

 For details, see SDMake.guide.
 Sorry about no detailed change-log yet except for the messy commit history, I will try to make one before I make first official